triton-inference-server/triton_distributed/README.md

 1. How to incorporate a standalone python class into a triton distributed worker.
 1. How deploy a set of workers
 1. How to send requests to the triton distributed deployment
+1. Requests over the Request Plane and Data movement over the Data Plane.